kindtek/devels-playground/README.md

 ### [**ubuntu-git**](https://hub.docker.com/layers/kindtek/dplay/ubuntu-git/images/sha256-c6fdf507e9af5a864578a835ed38ebcb314b0c7488e22dc2a4d04510921cf1a3?context=explore)

-#### `apt-get install apt-transport-https build-essential ca-certificates cifs-utils curl git gh libssl-dev nvi wget`
+#### `apt-get install apt-transport-https build-essential ca-certificates cifs-utils curl git gh gnupg2 libssl-dev nvi wget wslu`

 #### At just 300MB, this lightweight Ubuntu 22.04 image packs a punch with all the basic essentials and of course has this Github repo pre-loaded